Prepping for the AP Government Test

 Marks Education has compiled four tips to help you get your best score.
 First, the basics:

 1. Know the format of the exam and what to expect

-The AP US Government and Politics exam is the first AP exam of the 2020 season.
-It will be given at 8am on Monday May 4th.
-The exam will be broken into two parts:
+AP US Government and Politics exam is the first AP exam of the 2022 season.
+It will be given at 8am in all time zones on Monday May 2nd.

 Section 1: Multiple Choice.